-Last week, the California town of Santa Clarita was rocked by the news of a shooting at Saugus High School.
-Three students (including the alleged shooter) were killed in the attack.
+The recent shooting at Mount Tabor High School in Winston-Salem, North Carolina has rocked parents in this post-pandemic world.
+It was not dissimilar to the shooting at Saugus High School in 2019.
+In the North Carolina shooting, police arrested a suspected gunman who killed a student Wednesday.
+In the 2019 shooting, three students (including the alleged shooter) were killed in that attack.
 Those numbers may have been higher if the school’s new choir teacher Kaitlin Holt hadn’t kept a gunshot wound kit in her classroom.

 Holt used the kit to help care for a wounded student who had been shot twice — once in the side and once in the shoulder.
 This bought time until first responders were able to get into the school and take the girl to the hospital where she underwent surgery for her injuries.

 Teachers stocking gunshot wound kits or other improvisational safety devices, in their classrooms in the event there is an active shooter situation at their school isn’t a new thing.
 As a matter of fact, many schools are making both small and large changes with the goal of protecting students and schools from shooters.